The hole

 The thing is, the brain has been saying that it's days away from filling the hole for more than thirty years.
 It's plausible that the brain has not "got this" and a new approach is warranted.

-"Well fuck," she says.
+"Well fuck," I say.
 "That explains a lot."

-If anything she sounds a bit relieved.
+If anything I sound a bit relieved.

 The hole doesn't say anything.
 It's just a hole.